green-fox-academy/czakoilevente/project-phase/sprint5/different_cloud_provider.md

 Google Cloud Platform provides infrastructure as a service, platform as a service, and serverless computing environments.

+Google is highly or madly focused about being super-easy, super-adaptive to scale so I won't highlight it in the descriptions of every Service, the company is simply one of the best if not the best in the world regarding this.

 Overview from different aspects [in this guide](https://cloud.google.com/docs/).